testfairy/docs/docs/04_iOS_SDK/34_Upload_dSYMs_(Jenkins).md

 1. Click on your project and select Build-Settings.
 2. In the search box, type "Debug Information Format".
-3. Click on "Debug Information Format" and select "DWARF with dSYM File"
+3. Click on "Debug Information Format", search for "DWARF" and select "DWARF with dSYM File"
 ![alt dsym](https://docs.testfairy.com/img/ios/dsym-upload/dsym.png)

 ### Setup Xcode to upload DSYMs for every build